renxiangyao/Predictive_model_bank_marketing_campaign/README.md

 **Objective**: Develop a classification model to predict whether a Customer will subscribe the bank term deposit or not, and also the likelihood.

 # Predictive Model
 I have used **[CatBoost](https://catboost.ai/)** to develop classification model to predict the target variable in this specific case.
-CatBoost handles the categorical features/variable very conveniently.
+CatBoost handles the categorical features/variable very conveniently..